 Adult learners come from all backgrounds, with many different experiences and goals.
-Last year we served over 300 learners between our two sites.
-These learners were from ages 25 through 80 and represented a wide range of educational backgrounds and ethnicities.
+Last year we served over 300 learners between our two locations.
+These learners ranged from ages 25 through 80 and represented a wide range of educational backgrounds and ethnicities.

 Learners come to the literacy program for many reasons:

 - not being able to write messages at work

 - realizing an inability to fill out forms

 Remember, some learners have hidden their low literacy skills from family, friends, and work and for this reason literacy services are confidential.

 Most learner goals will fall into one or more of these broad categories:

 - Self (read a newspaper or magazine, write a thank you note, follow a recipe, take a class, communicate with a doctor)